North West England: Language and dialect

 The earliest known language spoken in the North West was a dialect of the Brythonic language spoken across much of Britain from at least the Iron Age up to the arrival of English in the first millennium AD.
 Fragments of this early language are seen in the inscriptions and place names of the Roman era.
 In some parts of the region, the Brythonic dialect developed into the medieval language known today as Cumbric, which continued to be spoken perhaps as late as the 12th century in the north of Cumbria.
 This early Celtic heritage remains today in place names such as Carlisle, Penrith and Eccles, and many river names such as Cocker, Kent and Eden.

 English may have been spoken in the North West from around the 7th century AD, when the Anglo-Saxon kingdom of Northumbria first appears to have made inroads west of the Pennines.
 The language at this time would have been the Northumbrian dialect of Old English.
-The high percentage of English place names in the region as a whole suggests English became almost ubiquitous over the coming centuries, particularly in the area south of the Lake District.
-Manchester, Liverpool, Lancaster, Blackburn and Preston are among the region's many English place names.
-In the 9th to the 11th centuries, Danes from the east and Norsemen from Ireland and Scotland began settling in the area.
-The North West is really the only area of England where Norse settlement was significant and their influence remains in the place names and dialect of the region.
+The region's high number of English place names like Manchester, Liverpool, Lancaster, Blackburn, and Preston suggests English became dominant over time, especially south of the Lake District.
+From the 9th to 11th centuries, Danes and Norsemen settled in the area, and their influence remains in the placenames and dialect of the North West, the only significant Norse settlement region in England.
 Elements like fell, thwaite and tarn, which are particularly common in Cumbria, are all Norse.
 The numerous Kirkbys and place names with "holm" and "dale" show the Scandinavian influence throughout the North West.

 Through the Middle Ages the dialects of the North West would have been considerably different from those spoken in the Midlands and south.
 It was only with the spread of literacy (particularly with the publication of the King James Bible) that Standard English spread to the region.
 Even so, local dialects continued to be used and were relatively widespread until the 19th and 20th centuries.